Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 How did we decide what to keep and what to leave behind?

-We were asking ourselves serious questions about what is most important to us, and looked at everything we could to drop weight.
-Julie realized she had hardly used her heavy Electra cruiser bike as we mainly rode together on the tandem, so she decided to sell it.
+We were asking ourselves serious questions about what was most important to us and looked at everything we could to drop weight.
+Julie realized she had hardly used her heavy Electra cruiser bike as we mainly rode together on the tandem.
+So she decided to sell it.

-I briefly considered leaving my road bike behind and just keeping the tandem, but Julie said NO WAY.
-She knows that I LOVE to ride my bike – cycling is very therapeutic to me and a big part of my mental, emotional and physical health.
+I briefly considered leaving my road bike behind and just keeping the tandem bike.
+But Julie said NO WAY.
+She knows that I LOVE to ride my bike.
+Cycling is very therapeutic to me and a big part of my mental, emotional, and physical health.
 It’s how I decompress from stressful days at work and also gives us each personal time and space apart, which is healthy for both of us.

 On the other hand, we rarely watch TV.
-In fact, our bedroom TV had only been turned on once – and that was for our nieces and nephews to hunker down and watch a movie while we grown ups visited in the living space.
-Our RV had 3 TVs, so we decided to remove two of them and store them so that we can put them back in when we eventually sell our RV.
+In fact, our bedroom TV had only been turned on once.
+That was for our niece and nephews to hunker down and watch a movie while we grown-ups visited in the living space.
+Our RV had 3 TVs.
+So we decided to remove two of them and store them so that we can put them back in when we eventually sell our RV.
 We replaced the TVs with canvas wall art which we much prefer.
-So for us, my road bike was a higher priority than the TVs!
+For us, my road bike was a higher priority than the TVs!

 How much did we lose?